Digimon Tamers: Production

 After the success of Digimon Adventure 02, Hiroyuki Kakudo and staff did not know what to do now that the series was finished.
 The team was satisfied with the release of Digimon Tamers, as Kakudo believed the setting could have also been applied in the previous anime.
 Chiaki J. Konaka was concerned that the portrayal of the Digimon as "kind-hearted creatures" in Digimon Adventure and Digimon Adventure 02 might affect the "monster-like spirit of Digimon."
 As a result, Konaka wanted to explore the primitive nature of Digimon, where they instinctively harm other creatures to become stronger and would learn morals from their partners.
 This aspect would be primarily explored through Guilmon.

 Konaka was also worried about Digivolutions losing impact due to their repetitiveness.
 In order to solve this, the D-Power was designed as the new Digivice so that it could be used alongside cards and give the characters another "ace up sleeve."
 The writers wanted to limit the use of cards to one at a time.
 The main characters being more responsible of the evolutions and their adventures was another of Konaka's priorities as a message to children from modern society.
 For the last episodes of the series, Konaka believed the final enemy is the D-Reaper.
 While making the series, Konaka had conceptualized the idea of the Tamers combining with their Digimon to reach the highest level of evolution, Mega.
 Shinji Aramaki joined the design team in the CGI animation, which including the Bio-merge scenes.

 Unlike the previous series, Konaka did not introduce the idea of Digimon being reborn after death, as he believed death should be portrayed realistically in a show for children, especially since the main characters were risking their lives.
 As a result, the staff decided to portray death as a shocking event by using Leomon like in Digimon Adventure, even though Konaka had doubts about it.
 While the series was presented as dark, Terriermon and Calumon balanced out the tone of the series.

 The early storyline of Digimon Tamers was significantly influenced by an unused script for Gamera: Guardian of the Universe written by brothers Chiaki and Kazuya Konaka, alongside another draft by Yoshikazu Okada, which preceded the final version by Kazunori Itō.
-Concepts from the Konakas' script were later adapted for Digimon Tamers, as well as for Gamera the Brave and Ultraman Tiga.
-Their draft also shared similarities with Tsuburaya Productions' Daigoro vs. Goliath.
+Concepts from the Konakas' script were later adapted for Digimon Tamers, as well as for Gamera the Brave, Gamera Rebirth, and Ultraman Tiga.
+Their draft itself was influenced by Daigoro vs. Goliath, a Tsuburaya Productions film under the influences from the Gamera franchise.
 Konaka, who had been an admirer of Ultraman since childhood, additionally cited Tsuburaya's Kaiju Booska—itself influenced by Ultra Q—and Hayao Miyazaki's Future Boy Conan as reference points for Tamers.
 The kaiju Kanegon from the Ultra Q and Ultraman franchises is also referenced in the spin-off prequel novel Digimon Tamers 1984.